 Nodes consume CPU, RAM, disk IO and bandwidth IO resources, all of which come at a cost.
 In order to keep the node participating and in-sync, the recommended specifications for machines based on node type below should be followed.

 The following are minimum recommended specifications for nodes with more than 0.1% of the online voting weight (Principal Representatives):

 - 16GB RAM

 - 200 Mbps bandwidth (2TB or more of available monthly bandwidth)

 - SSD-based hard drive with 80GB+ of free space

 The following are minimum recommended specifications for non-voting nodes and Represntative nodes with less than 0.1% of the online voting weight (regular Representatives):

 - 100 Mbps bandwidth (2TB or more of available monthly bandwidth)

 - SSD-based hard drive with 80GB+ of free space

 Various factors affect resource usage including how often RPC calls are made, other applications running on the machine, etc. These recommendations should be evaluated along with other considerations.

 For nodes being used with services requiring regular or high volume sending and receiving of transactions, special considerations must be made for handling Proof-of-Work generation activities.
 Find details on configuring a GPU, external work services and more for the perfect setup in the Work Generation guide.

 - Performing OS-level updates and security patches regularly applied

-- Upgrading to the latest node versions they are available
+- Upgrading to the latest node versions as they are available

 - Following best practices for securing passwords or other sensitive data related to the node

-Without taking care with the security and maintenance of systems hosting the node, any benefit to the network could be lost.
+Without taking care of the security and maintenance of systems hosting the node, any benefit to the network could be lost.
 Continue learning about how best to keep the node secure in our Node security guide.